kaylien/23ai/docker-adb/setup/setup.md

     What workload type do you want for your ADB?
 [Type ATP or ADW]: ATP

     Make sure the following passwords you select are between 12-30 characters, with at least 1 uppercase letter, 1 lowercase letter, and 1 number.
-    What do you want your Admin Password to be?: Welcome_12345 What do you want your Wallet Password to be?: Welcome_12345
+    What do you want your Admin Password to be?: <admin-password>
+    What do you want your Wallet Password to be?: <wallet-password>

     ```